Code-Institute-Submissions/MS1-tartan-taps/README.md

 ![Lighthouse second try](documentation/testing/lighthouse/lighthouse-final.png)

-Despite reducing the image sizes further, the changes I have made in order to increase the SEO, has reduced the performance of the website slightly.
+Despite reducing the image sizes further, the changes I have made to increase the SEO, has reduced the performance of the website slightly.

-For the scope of this project I am happy with the results from Lighthouse, however I would like to re-visit performance and best practices to achieve a higher score.
+For the scope of this project, I am happy with the results from Lighthouse, however I would like to re-visit performance and best practices to achieve a higher score.

 # Deployment